 Walking around the Isles of Scilly

 Walking is one of our favourite pastimes on the Isles of Scilly – and as soon as you arrive it’s easy to see why!
-If you’re here for a few days then you can explore St Mary’s and some of the ‘off islands’ too.
+If you’re here for a few days then you’ll have plenty of opportunities to explore St Mary’s and some of the ‘off islands’ too.
 Here are a few options…

-- Penninis walk and Old Town church (1½ hours)
+- Peninnis walk and Old Town church (1½ hours)

 - Porthellick and Normandy Downs (2 hours)